robchendev/FRET/README.md

 [![License][license-shield]][license-link]
 [![Stars][stars-shield]][stars-link]

 FRET is a multipurpose Javascript Discord bot whose purpose is to encourage discussion in a discord server by facilitating an organized environment using threads, self-moderating channels and by managing databases to store and retrieve information.
 FRET makes use of Mongoose JS to store and retrieve data from a MongoDB database.
 The goal is to encourage an active and organized community help forum similar to StackOverflow but on Discord.
 FRET also manages a self-sufficient weekly submission system that grants roles based on the number of weeks in a row a user has participated in.
 To encourage discussion, users can reward points to each other for helping them on the forum, which can be used to grant roles.
 Moderator-specific commands to change data in the database on-demand are also included.
-FRET is currently self-hosted and used in a guitar community Discord server [Fingerstyle Central](https://discord.gg/wgyqBZK).

 ## Contributing

 Your contributions are very welcome and appreciated.
 Following are the things you can do to contribute to this project.